I want to serve as a Local ATC Ambassador, recruiting servant leaders in my city. How do I apply?

 Specifically, here is what we will be asking of you:

-- This is a five month commitment, beginning in January 2018 and running through May 2018
+- This is a four month commitment, beginning in July 2018 and running through December 2018

-- In early 2018, Ambassadors will participate in an initial 90-min virtual orientation session that will provide a deeper understanding of the Answering the Call Cities Campaign and your role within it
+- Ambassadors will participate in an initial 90-min virtual orientation session that will provide a deeper understanding of the Answering the Call Cities Campaign and your role within it

 - Run one in-person info session (local Ambassadors only)